-Because it wasn't long after my first year bodybuilding that things got bad.
+Because it wasn't long after my first year of bodybuilding that things got bad.
 Really bad.

 You see, dieting for a bodybuilding show is tough.
 Very tough.

-Everyone in the sport knows that the typical 12 week cut is painful.
-Worst, the sacrifices you make are huge.
+Everyone in the sport knows that the typical 12-week cut is painful.
+Worst of all, the sacrifices you make are huge.

 No going out partying with friends.
 No birthday cake on birthdays.
 No skipped workouts.
 No tasty food.

-This cutting phase separates recreational bodybuilders (people who just train to look good) with the competitive bodybuilders.
+This cutting phase separates recreational bodybuilders (people who just train to look good) from the competitive bodybuilders.

 I would go to bed hungry.
 I would salivate as I walked past food joints.

-I was cold, always good.
-For once in my life I would need more blankets than my girlfriend.
+I was cold.
+For the first time in our relationship, I needed more blankets than my girlfriend.

-I had no energy, I literally couldn't do any more than 2 back to back coaching sessions without a break.
+I had no energy.
+I literally couldn't do any more than two back-to-back coaching sessions without a break.

 Towards the end of the cut, I was consuming the equivalent of 12 cups of coffee a day.
 All in the name of 'hanging on'.

-Oh and my sleep was appalling.
-Sure the caffeine wasn't helping, but the lack of nourishment, the inability for my body to warm itself (I was always waking up in the night cold) and the aching joints as a result of the heavy workouts and work recovery was taking it's toll.
+Oh, and my sleep was appalling.
+Sure the caffeine wasn't helping, but neither was the lack of nourishment, the inability of my body to warm itself (always waking up cold during the night) and the aching joints as a result of the heavy workouts and work recovery was all taking a toll.